siyovush-hamidov/AaveV3-UniswapV3-Leveraged-Trading/README.md

 - Opening Long/Short Positions: `testIterativeLeverageLong` and `testIterativeLeverageShort` open leveraged positions using the iterative approach. `testFlashLoanLeverageLong`and `testFlashLoanLeverageShort` use flash loans.
 - Closing Positions: Tests `testIterativeLeverageLongAndClose`, `testIterativeLeverageShortAndClose`, `testFlashLoanLeverageLongAndClose` and `testFlashLoanLeverageShortAndClose` verify that positions can be closed, repaying debt and withdrawing collateral, ensuring non-zero balances.

 Each test outputs logs describing the position's state.
-For example, logs for `testFlashLoanLeverageLong` with an initial supply of 5 ETH ($12,500 at $2,500 per ETH) and target leverage of 3x:
+For example, logs for `testFlashLoanLeverageLong` with an initial supply of 5 ETH = $12,585 at $2,517 per ETH and target leverage of 3x:
-- Total collateral value ($): 38512.
-Indicates $38,512 supplied as collateral in AAVE.
+- Total collateral value ($): 37984.
+Indicates $37,984 supplied as collateral in AAVE.
-- Total debt amount ($): 25855.
-Represents $25,855 in debt.
+- Total debt amount ($): 25512.
+Represents $25,512 in debt.
-- Position health factor (1e18): 1236280482153737519.
+- Position health factor (1e18): 1235748382342767286.
 Shows the health factor is approximately 1.24, indicating a safe position.
-It is maximum when the position is closed.
+It is maximum when the position is closed(e.g. `testFlashLoanLeverageLongAndClose`).
-- Current leverage ratio (1e18): 3042923636400425440.
+- Current leverage ratio (1e18): 3045602733416478739.
 Reflects a leverage of approximately 3.05x.
-- Available borrow amount ($): 5146.
-Indicates $5,146 still available to borrow, as maximum leverage was not targeted.
+- Available borrow amount ($): 5064.
+Indicates $5,064 still available to borrow, as maximum leverage was not targeted.
 - LTV (1e2): 8050.
 Represents an LTV of 80.5% for the ETH/USDC trading pair.
 - Final Wallet USDC balance ($): 10000.
 If the position is closed, balances may differ from the initial amount due to profits, losses, or fees.
 - Final Wallet WETH balance (1e18): 5000000000000000000.
 Represents 5 ETH; similar to USDC, balances may change if the position is closed.